-This joint transfer program provides students with a clear academic roadmap and streamlines the transfer process between the California Community Colleges and participating four-year colleges and universities.
+This transfer program provides students with a clear academic roadmap and streamlines the transfer process between the California Community Colleges and participating four-year colleges and universities.

 California Community Colleges